1jour1vin

 Food and wine pairings

-Enjoy with slow-cooked or grilled beef, a charcuterie platter...
+Enjoy it with braised or grilled beef, a platter of cold cuts...

 Bettane & Desseauve